The Case for Cardinality Lower Bounds

 Conjunctions, i.e., \texttt{pred$_1$} \texttt{and} \texttt{...} \texttt{and} \texttt{pred$_p$}, are slightly more delicate, as they can more easily yield a zero lower bound.
 Since we have to first lower-bound the number of joining keys, $m$, we can treat the conjuncts as individual predicates, and report their $\ell_0$ to the first step of lower-bounding the number of joining keys, $m$.
 Once we have determined $m$, we will do the same strategy as for disjunctions, as it is guaranteed that, for the given $m$ keys, all individual conjuncts evaluate to true.

 We continue with the discussion on the support for other predicate types in \secref{sec:discussion}.
-We next show how to support the above predicates when partitioning (\secref{subsec:partitioning}) is enabled.
+We next show how to support the above predicates when partitioning (\secref{subsec:light-partitions}) is enabled.

-\sparagraph{Predicates $\times$ Partitioning.} To integrate with the partitioning trick, one has to extend the support for the above predicates, by performing the very same trick as described in \secref{subsec:partitioning} for each MCV and histogram bucket, respectively.
-We stress that fact that we store per partition solely the statistics related to the distinct key count and the min/max values of the key.
-In particular, we do \emph{not} store any $\ell_p$-norms.
-It is indeed possible to extend \xbound{} to do so---with presumably better lower bounds, yet this adds another layer of norms, making the computation of statistics computationally intensive.
+\sparagraph{Predicates $\times$ Partitioning.} To integrate with the partitioning trick, one has to extend the support for the above predicates, by performing the very same trick as described in \secref{subsec:light-partitions} for each MCV and histogram bucket, respectively.
+We stress that fact that we store per partition solely the statistics related to the distinct key count (or the Theta sketches, in the case of the probabilistic $\ell_0$ lower bounds) and the min/max values of the key.